Ron Kalifa: Other activity

 Kalifa sits on various not-for-profit boards.
 Prior to becoming a Trustee of the Royal Foundation (TRF) and Chair of the Finance Committee, he was a Non-Executive Director for Transport for London, where he chaired the Finance Committee until May 2021.

 An alumnus of Harvard Business School, Kalifa also joined the Council of Imperial College London in March 2020.
 In July 2020, Kalifa was appointed by the UK government to lead an independent Fintech Strategic Review.

 The outcome of the review entitled "Kalifa Review of UK Fintech" was published on 26 February 2021, his report highlighted the opportunity to create highly skilled jobs across the UK, boost trade, and extend the UK's competitive edge over other leading fintech hubs.
 It sets out a series of proposals for how the UK can build on its existing strengths, create the right framework for continued innovation, and support UK firms to scale.

 In January 2021, he became a member of the Government's Build Back Better Council, consisting of 30 members representing industries from retail and hospitality, to finance, science and technology.

-In November 2021, he was favored for a job as the Chairman of the England & Wales Cricket Board.
+In November 2021, he was favored for a job as the Chairman of the England and Wales Cricket Board.